jotaf98/overboard/README.md

 There are a [number of other settings](https://github.com/althonos/fs.sshfs#constructor), which you can append after the path.
 For example, append `?keepalive=60&config_path=~/.ssh/config` to set the keepalive packets interval to 60 seconds, and specify an OpenSSH configuration file path.

 [Other remote file systems](https://www.pyfilesystem.org/page/index-of-filesystems/) are available by using [appropriate prefixes](https://docs.pyfilesystem.org/en/latest/openers.html) (e.g. `ftp://`).

+## Interface tips & tricks

+- Click a plot title to hide it (moving it to the bottom) or to show it again.

+- Click a plot line to select that experiment in the table, and vice-versa.

+- Use the mouse wheel to zoom and drag to pan in a plot or custom visualization.

+- Choose an hyper-parameter as the "X axis" in the sidebar to compare different hyper-parameters graphically (bubble plot).
+Click a bubble to highlight that experiment.
+If the hyper-parameter is numerical but has wildly different orders of magnitude, check "Treat X as categorical".
+By default, each bubble's Y coordinate (e.g. accuracy) is taken from the last iteration; in "Scalar display" you can choose the maximum or minimum across iterations.

+- If you have multiple runs with different random seeds (stored as hyper-parameter "seed" for example), select "Merge: seed" in the sidebar to merge them into shaded plots (you can then select whether to show the mean, median, range or standard deviations).

+- You can split all experiments into different plots by selected "Panels: One per run" in the sidebar, and selecting a metric to plot in "Y axis".
+Similarly, they can be split by a hyper-parameter value (e.g. a different algorithm in each panel, but each has multiple plots/runs).

 ## Author